codam-coding-college/spark-sessions/minishell/SparkSession -minishell - mod.md

 ### Processes
 Before we get into how to work with processes, it's handy to understand what we actually mean by "process".
 1. What is a process?
 (5 mins)
-    > a process is a program in execution, an entity which implements a set of instructions (given by the program) in the system.
+    > A process is a program in execution, an entity which implements a set of instructions (given by the program) in the system.
     > processes are identified by their unique process IDs (which is recycled after a process terminates).
     > the two main system calls to create a process are fork and exec.

 A process is its own separate entity with its own defined **memory space**.
-This memory space is what is duplicated by `fork` and rewritten by `exec`, which we'll get to in a bit.
+This memory space is what is duplicated by `fork` and rewritten by `exec`, which we'll get to in a bit.\
-    Here's a diagram showing how this memory is divided:
+    Here's a diagram showing how this memory is divided:\
     ![process memory](https://i.imgur.com/nxmmQl3.png)

 To put it in really simple terms, you can think of a process like a struct — a collection of information bound to an entity.